 Analysing State aid requires a broad set of economic, financial, and accounting skills.
 It is also crucial to have an understanding of how the EU Commission’s regulations and process work in order to maximise influence.
 Our team has supported a number of high profile cases navigate this complex area.

 We help to:

-- Prepare restructuring plans and market studies for cases in which failing firms need urgent rescue or restructuring aid
+- Prepare restructuring plans for cases in which failing firms need urgent rescue or restructuring aid;

-- Produce Market Economy Investor Principle reports for cases where public funding is provided on commercial terms to entities in private markets
+- Produce Market Economy Investor Principle reports for cases where public funding is provided on commercial terms;

 - Prepare regional and R&D investment aid applications; and